What to Do When You're Laid Off

 The period following a layoff could be a great time to pick up a new skill, especially if you may be interested in a career change.
 However, depending on your financial situation, you may not want to invest too much money into furthering your education.
 Fortunately, there are many online resources where you can learn new skills—or continue practising old ones—for free.
 Check out these popular free online courses on Coursera and start learning today.

-As you begin applying for jobs, you’ll likely need an updated resume.
-You may also want to update your LinkedIn profile and prepare a personalized cover letter template to present your qualifications and accomplishments to potential employers.
+As you begin applying for jobs, you’ll likely need an updated CV.
+You may also want to update your LinkedIn profile and prepare a personalised cover letter template to present your qualifications and accomplishments to potential employers.

+In this 2-hour long project-based course, you will learn how to In this project, you will look up templates for a resume and cover letter on the LibreOffice ...

 As you move toward this next career phase, consider whether learning new skills or brushing up on old ones can help you succeed.
 Browse the most popular free courses on Coursera, or get job-ready with a Professional Certificate from industry leaders like Google, Meta, and IBM.
 Start learning today for free.